MegaBitmap/UDPBD-for-XEBP/README.md

 If you wish to reference the included versions of these icons, they are located at `XEBPLUS/APPS/neutrinoLauncher/image/`.

-## Troubleshooting

-Here are some common issues that can occur with the neutrino Launcher plugin and possible fixes for them.

-### Plugin reports "Error: Could not read \<file\>.list.
-The file may be missing or corrupted"
-This error occurs when the game list file for the selected drive type is missing or severely malformed.
-Refer to the setup procedure for your drive type to (re)build the game list.

-### PS2 reboots instead of starting a game
-This behavior occurs when the *.iso* file for the selected game cannot be found.
-The console may hang on a black screen for up to 30 seconds before rebooting.
-Some things to check if you encounter this issue:
-* Ensure your game drive is properly connected to the console.
-MX4SIO adapters must be in Memory Card Slot 2, and MMCE devices in Memory Card Slot 1.
-Neither device type will work if connected through a multitap.
-* Ensure the game you are trying to load is present on your game drive.
-* Ensure your game drive is formatted as exFAT.
-If using a hard drive, you must use an MBR partition table.
-* Ensure the plugin is trying to load the correct file.
-This can be accomplished by rebuilding the game list.
-* If using UDPBD, ensure the server software is running and that both the PS2 and server are connected to the same network and properly configured.
-* If using UDPBD, ensure your network connection to the server is fast and stable.
-This can be tested by running PS2NET through launchELF and pinging the PS2's IP address from your computer.
-If the connection is solid there will be 0% packet loss and less than 3ms average response time.

-### PS2 freezes on a black screen when starting a single game
-This behavior usually occurs when data for the selected game cannot be read.
-Some things to try if you encounter this issue:
-* Launch the game again with different compatibility settings.
-A list of known working configurations can be found [here](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/wiki/Compatibility-List).
-* Connect your game drive to a computer and verify the integrity of the affected game.
-This can be done by taking a hash of the *.iso* file and checking it against the database found at http://redump.org.
-The file should be replaced if it does not match.
-* If using UDPBD, ensure your network connection to the server is fast and stable.
-This can be tested by running PS2NET through launchELF and pinging the PS2's IP address from your computer.
-If the connection is solid there will be 0% packet loss and less than 3ms average response time.

-### PS2 freezes on a black screen when starting any game
-* Verify the integrity of the USB drive with CHKDSK or similar application.
-* Re-copy the neutrino Launcher plugin files to the USB drive.
-Ensure the drive is properly ejected from the computer after doing this.
-* Reformat the USB drive, then reinstall XEB+ and the neutrino Launcher plugin.
-* If all else fails, shred the partition on the USB drive and create a new one.
-Then reinstall XEB+ and the neutrino Launcher plugin.

-### XEB+ crashes when loading the plugin
-This is usually caused by a stale artwork cache.
-If this is the case, manually triggering a cache refresh from neutrino Launcher Settings will fix the issue.
-If that does not work, the following my help:
-* Delete the `menu.cfg` file found in `XEBPLUS/CFG/neutrinoLauncher` on your USB drive.
-* Disable disc and/or background artwork in the neutrino Launcher Settings.
-* Delete the `XEBPLUS/CFG/neutrinoLauncher`folder from your USB drive.
-Note that you will have to rebuild all game lists and re-cache artwork if you do this.

-### Plugin crashes when scrolling the list
-This happens when the plugin attempts to load a corrupted art asset.
-Disabling disc and/or background artwork in the neutrino Launcher Settings can be used to diagnose and temporarily resolve the issue.
-For a permanent fix, the offending artwork file must be removed or replaced.
-The artwork file in question will either be the background artwork for the next game in the list that would be selected when the crash happens, or the disc icon for the item just off the edge of the screen in the direction the list is scrolling when the crash happens.

 ## Known Issues and Limitations